phetsims/equality-explorer/doc/lock-scenarios.md

 ## Separate Like Terms

-The first 10 scenarios involved screens where like terms are placed in separate cells on the scale.
+The first 10 scenarios involve screens where like terms are placed in separate cells on the scale.
 Those screens are _Numbers_ and _Variables_.

 ### Scenario 1